mjesar/Flask-Todo-API-Docker/README.md

 use sqlite database with PostgressSQL and flask library SQLAchamy and Containerzed with Docker and beployed to heroku

-1:app.py file run all routes imported from file and register their Blueprint
+Step #1 app.py file run all routes imported from file and register their Blueprint

 sample code
 ```python